What a Successful Free-Agency Period Will Look Like for Cleveland Cavaliers

 The Cavs should monitor other teams who are looking to offload a little salary to create space.

-To facilitate that, the Heat could look to trade someone like Josh Richardson for an asset—say the draft right to Cedi Osman—to carve out a little extra
+To facilitate that, the Heat could look to trade someone like Josh Richardson for an asset—say the draft rights to Cedi Osman—to carve out a little extra money.

 There's another benefit in that there’s a distinction between a trade exception and a player obtained through a trade exception.